Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description states it is 'useful for understanding what happened immediately before and after a suspicious call,' providing a clear usage context.
-However, it does not explicitly exclude alternatives or mention when not to use it.
+The description provides a clear use case: 'useful for understanding what happened immediately before and after a suspicious call.'
+While it does not explicitly exclude other scenarios or name alternatives, the context is clear enough for an AI agent to decide when to use this tool.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.